 Sophie is known for her resilience, environmental outlook, infectious enthusiasm, vitality and love of sustainable gardening.

 She is passionate about the role gardening can play in people’s lives as a stress reliever.
 With more people claiming to feel stressed in their daily lives, let alone having to deal with the challenges faced when experiencing natural disasters such as flood or fires, she is convinced that gardening has a vital role to play in individual and community health, which is being backed up by research and engagement worldwide.

 “I believe gardening provides some of the solutions to life’s challenges” says Sophie “because it reduces stress, teaches us resilience, care of our environment and gives us great pleasure and rewards when we see what we can achieve through our endeavours”.

-Twice a year she opens her Sophie’s Patch garden to thousands of visitors who come to experience her gardening prowess first hand.
+Twice a year during spring and autumn Sophie opens her Sophie’s Patch garden to thousands of visitors who come to experience and learn from her gardening prowess first hand.
 The large fenced orchard where geese mow the grass and eat fallen fruit, chickens and ducks control pest insects, all fertilising as they go is one of the most explored areas.

 Sophie Thomson consults to a variety of public, commercial and domestic South Australian gardens.
 With a strong focus on appropriate plant selection, she encourages clients to develop water-wise, climate compatible gardens that display colour for twelve months of the year.